Ren Gill: Return to the stage

 Ren appeared centre stage at the 2024 Secret Garden Party with a two-part, two-hour show called "Asylum".
 Produced and created by Ren Gill & Secret Garden Party, his first solo show in five years included collaborations with Chinchilla, Eden Nash and Romain Axisa, theatrical performances, and live strings.
 Just like the Sick Boi album, it showcased the asylum Ren experienced as he looked for answers from the healthcare system as to why he was ill.
 Also showcased was the asylum (safe haven) that others have found because of Ren and his music.

-New releases in 2025
+2025

-In 2025, Ren dropped two singles called Vincent's Tale - Prologue - Sunflowers and Vincent's Tale - Self Portrait as a sequel to the trilogy Jenny's Tale (2015), Screech's Tale (2019) and Violet's Tale (2022).
-Also, the song Richard's Tale as another part was announced to be released soon.

-In October 2025, Ren announced to release the EP Sick Sick Soul, together with the London-based indie rock band The Skinner Brothers.
-Starting on 9 October with So The Story Goes..., they will release one song and corresponding music video every week.